 Navy Sea Pay and Submarine Pay Rates for 2025

-Understanding Navy Sea Pay and Submarine Pay
+Navy Sea Pay and Submarine Pay: What Sailors Actually Earn at Sea

 Service members assigned to sea duty receive additional compensation through Career Sea Pay (CSP) and Submarine Duty Incentive Pay (SUBPAY).
-These special pays recognize the demanding nature of shipboard life, extended deployments, and the unique challenges of submarine service.
+These pays exist because, let’s face it, living on a ship or submarine for months at a time is a unique kind of difficult.
+Extended deployments, family separation, cramped quarters, demanding schedules — the Navy recognizes all of it with extra money in your pocket.
 In 2025, qualified sailors can earn hundreds of extra dollars monthly through these programs.

 Career Sea Pay (CSP)